microsoft/Semi-supervised-learning/README.md

 ## News and Updates

+- [09/17/2022] The USB paper has been accepted by NeurIPS 2022 Dataset and Benchmark Track!

 - [09/02/2022] We are working on optimizing codes.
 We will share the logs and model checkpoints as we did in TorchSSL.

 - [08/21/2022] USB has been released!